Human Rights

 Initiatives in Papua New Guinea

 Open Bay Timber Ltd. (OBT) in Papua New Guinea has also put in place a complaint box in which anyone from the area regardless of whether from within or outside of the company can post a complaint or comment.
-OBT received several complaints for example about wages in 2020, and it properly responded to any of these complaints requiring action after careful investigation.
-Because this complaint box does not only receive feedback from employees but also local residents and other third parties, trust in OBT has grown thanks to a means to share one's own thoughts with the company.
+Opinions posted in 2023 included several requests for benefits.
+We carefully examine the content and take appropriate action when necessary.
+We accept consultation from not only our employees but also local residents through complaint box.
+The existence of a mechanism that allows residents to communicate their own opinions can lead to enhanced trust in the company.

 Initiatives in New Zealand